-On March 20 2018 the Company announced B2Gold having expended the minimum amounts required under the Earn-In in the second earn-in period, exercised its right and has increased its equity in Razorback to 49%; the Company retains the balance of 51%.
-The Earn-In, now in its third and final period, provides B2Gold the right to acquire an additional 26% interest in Ondundu by spending a further minimum US\$1,300,000.
-If the right to increase B2Gold's equity position in Razorback to 75% is exercised by B2Gold on or before January 2, 2019, Forsys may exercise a put option to transfer the balance of Ondundu for US\$8,500,000 at any time during afor a period of 12 months period.
+On March 20, 2018 the Company announced B2Gold having expended the minimum amounts required under the Earn-In Agreement in the second earn-in period, exercised its right and has increased its equity in Razorback Gold Mining Company (Pty) Limited which holds the Ondundu exclusive prospecting licence to 49%; with the Company retaining the balance of 51%.
+The Earn-In Agreement provides B2Gold the right to acquire an additional 26% interest in Ondundu by spending a further minimum US\$1.300.000.